What is pasteurization?

-Pasteurization is a century-old process that destroys pathogens through simple heat, and is well-known for its role in making milk and juices safe for consumption.
+Pasteurization is a hundred-year-old process that destroys pathogens through simple heat, and is best known for its role in making milk and juices safe for consumption.
+French chemist and microbiologist Louis Pasteur invented this straightforward food safety technique in 1864.
 To pasteurize a food means to destroy harmful microorganisms (e.g., bacteria and viruses) by applying a precise amount of heat for a specified period of time.
-This straightforward food safety technique was invented by French chemist and microbiologist Louis Pasteur in 1864.

-Pasteurization is an all natural process, in that it involves only heat (not chemicals or irradiation).
-To understand this idea, think of old-fashioned home canning, which also uses heat—combined with prescribed temperatures—to destroy harmful germs.
+Pasteurization is an all-natural process, in that it involves only heat (not chemicals or irradiation).
+To understand this idea, think of old-fashioned home canning, which also uses heat—combined with set temperatures—to destroy harmful germs.

-Most people are most familiar with pasteurization of milk, where it prevents illness from bacteria such as Salmonella, Listeria, E. coli—and viruses such as Hepatitis A. Most milk is pasteurized.
+Pasteurization of milk prevents illness from bacteria such as Salmonella, Listeria, E. coli—and viruses such as Hepatitis A. Most milk sold in grocery stores is pasteurized.

 Today, the majority of fruit and vegetable juices sold in supermarkets are pasteurized to eliminate harmful bacteria, says the FDA.

 Why are foods pasteurized?